 - Compatible Hardware: PC, Mac, Nvidia Shield, Android

-Once this trial runs out you can take advantage of the Free Edition of GeForce Now.
+Although a free trial isn’t currently available for the Founders Edition of GeForce Now, you can still make unlimited use of the Standard Edition.
 This can be used indefinitely, but your play sessions are limited to one hour at a time.
 That means every 50 minutes you’ll get a warning that GeForce Now is going to kick you off the servers soon.
 Once that happens, you’ll have to re-queue if you’d like to keep playing.

 One more thing to consider; rather than offer a collection of games users can stream, GeForce Now taps into your existing library.
 While this is undoubtedly exciting for longtime PC gamers, if you’re just starting your collection now you may have more fun with other services that include some games.

 - Head over to the official GeForce Now website

 - Create an account and sign up for the Free or Founders Edition